-All three are pretty effective at what they set out to accomplish, so we’re going to talk about them for a bit.
+All three are pretty effective at what they set out to accomplish so we will talk about them briefly.

 1] Asterisk Password Spy

-What’s interesting about this tool, is how easy it is to use.
-After installation, simply drag the search icon to any password box to reveal the password behind the asterisk.
+What’s interesting about this tool is how easy it is to use.
+After installation, drag the search icon to any password box to reveal the password behind the asterisk.
 Bear in mind that it only supports apps for Windows and nothing else.

 Here’s a list of known limitations:

-- It does not work with non-Windows-based applications such as GTK, Flash, Adobe Air or applications not using standard edit box for the password.
+- It does not work with non-Windows-based applications such as GTK, Flash, Adobe Air, or applications not using a standard edit box for the password.

-- Also, it will not work with the application where a password is not actually present.
-Some times applications do not put passwords in the password box to hide from these tools.
+- Also, it will not work with the application without a password.
+Sometimes applications do not put passwords in the password box to hide from these tools.